 4. Switch paper towels

 Giving up the convenience of paper towels is a green living tip many people won’t even consider.
 If you’re one of those people, there is something you can do to make your paper towel use just a bit more environmentally friendly.
 Instead of buying bleached white paper towels, switch to those that are unbleached and made from 100% recycled material.
 It’s not the best option, but it’s definitely a better option, and we’re all about small changes around here.

 Ready to ditch paper towels entirely in your green kitchen?
 Try these.

-After pondering it for six months or so, I finally forked out for a toaster oven, deciding on an Oster Six-Slice Extra Capacity Convection Toaster Oven.
+After pondering it for six months or so, I finally forked out for a toaster oven to tip the scales toward greener living.
 Yes, it came packaged with a couple of slabs of Styrofoam (cringe).

 In just two months, I recouped what I spent on the oven.
 After that, it’s pure savings for my checkbook, plus I’m using less of the diesel-powered energy provided by my local utility company.
 In the long run, I think I can be forgiven for that Styrofoam, yes?

 Don’t count on a butter knife or spoon to get the last little bits of food (think: peanut butter and applesauce) out of the container.
 When you think you’ve gleaned the last of the tasty goodness from the jar, grab a spatula and give it another go.
 Surprise!
 You’ve stretched that jar of peanut butter one sandwich further.

 This is one of the easiest green tips to implement!
 The difference between bleached and unbleached flour in the final product (and cost) is negligible, but by purchasing the unbleached version you will eliminate chemicals and toxins from your food and our environment.
 Using chlorine, bromates, and peroxides in processing our food seems crazy, doesn’t it?

 Especially when there is a better alternative sitting right next to the bleached flour on the store shelf.